neuralvis/elpa-mirror/stable-melpa/counsel-etags-readme.txt

   "(keyword1 and (not (or keyword2 keyword3)))"

 - `counsel-etags-extra-tags-files' contains extra tags files to parse.
+  Set it like,
+    (setq counsel-etags-extra-tags-files
+          '("./TAGS" "/usr/include/TAGS" "$PROJ1/include/TAGS"))

-  Set it like '(setq counsel-etags-extra-tags-files '("./TAGS" "/usr/include/TAGS" "$PROJ1/include/TAGS"))' Files in `counsel-etags-extra-tags-files' should contain only symbol with absolute path.
+  Files in `counsel-etags-extra-tags-files' have only symbol with absolute path.

 - You can setup `counsel-etags-ignore-directories' and `counsel-etags-ignore-filenames', (eval-after-load 'counsel-etags